-Last week we welcomed two PANACEA Users at the CRMN-Lyon facility, Scott DILLON adn Kathryn GERL from Prof. Melinda Duer’s research group.
+Last week we welcomed two PANACEA Users at the CRMN-Lyon facility, Scott DILLON and Kathryn GERL from Prof. Melinda Duer’s research group.

 Lear a bit more on our PANACEA user pofiles and experience through Kathryn Gerl's interview;